 The Port advertises and updates its small works roster annually, but will accept applications to be placed on the list any time.

-ADVERTISING: The Consultant Services Roster, Request for Qualifications, and Request for Proposals, as well as all major projects not solicited from the small works roster, are advertised in the Skagit Valley Herald as well as the Seattle Daily Journal of Commerce.
+The Consultant Services Roster, Request for Qualifications, and Request for Proposals, as well as all major projects not solicited from the small works roster, are advertised in the Skagit Valley Herald.

 All responsive bids must include the Bid Form completed in its entirety, Statement of Bidders Qualifications and Proposed Subcontractors, Deposit or Bid Bond Form with required 5% bid guaranty (either bid bond, cashier’s check, or certified check), and Non-Collusion Affidavit.